Term FF-001

 The Foundations Framework addresses that by requiring evidence at every phase gate.
 A Horizon engagement cannot close until a DORA baseline exists.
 A Blueprint cannot proceed until the target architecture is ratified.
 Forge capabilities cannot ship without the runbooks the team will own.

 The consequence is that every engagement produces a documented trail the client keeps.
 The maturity radar, the ADRs, the SLO definitions, the AI readiness score.
 When Clouditive rolls off, the client has the infrastructure to measure their own progress.
+That is the method transfer mechanism in practice.

 DORA 2025 data validates the stakes.
 The AI mirror effect shows that AI amplifies the existing state of the platform.
 Healthy systems gain code quality.
 Weak ones lose stability.
 A method that does not instrument this is a method that cannot tell you which direction your AI adoption is headed.